p2/OAuth2/README.md

 The _Resource Owner Password Credentials Grant_ is supported with the `OAuth2PasswordGrant` subclass.
 Create an instance as shown above, set its `username` and `password` properties, then call `authorize()`.

+### Device Grant

+The [OAuth 2.0 Device Authorization Grant](https://datatracker.ietf.org/doc/html/rfc8628) flow is implemented in the `OAuth2DeviceGrant` subclass.
+Although this flow is designed for devices that either lack a browser to perform a user-agent-based authorization or are input constrained, it is also very useful for applications not allowed to [start their own webserver (loopback URL) or register a custom URL scheme](https://www.oauth.com/oauth2-servers/redirect-uris/redirect-uris-native-apps/) to finish the authorization code grant flow.
+To initiate the device grant flow, the `deviceAuthorizeURL` needs to be correctly configured to point towards the device authorization endpoint.
+By calling the `OAuth2DeviceGrant.start(useNonTextualTransmission:params:completion:)` method, the client obtains [all necessary details](https://datatracker.ietf.org/doc/html/rfc8628#section-3.2) to complete the authorization on a secondary device or in the system browser.

 Site-Specific Peculiarities
 ---------------------------